Shipwrecks & History of Lake Champlain

 A field school experience is a critical component for any student pursuing a career path in nautical archeology.
-The Lake Champlain Maritime Museum is hosting a rigorous two-week program that offers a mix of both academic instruction and hands-on underwater archaeological research.
+The Lake Champlain Maritime Museum is hosting a rigorous program that offers a mix of both academic instruction and hands-on underwater archaeological research.
 The diving sessions will teach practical underwater skills using both traditional documentation techniques and cutting-edge technology, while the classroom component will provide students with an opportunity to train in GIS, study CRM practices, and learn about local history and artifact conservation methods.

 Read more about our Field School.

 Do you have relatives in this area that were involved in the 19th century commerical boating?
 See our listing of canalers, shipwrights, and boat names.
 If you have additional information, we'd love to include it.
 Email us at email@example.com or call (802) 475-2022.